Q. What was the Independent Panel for Pandemic Preparedness and Response?

-Q. Is this Panel reviewing WHO, countries and other institutions?
+Q. Did the Panel review WHO, countries and other institutions?

-The Independent Panel’s mandate comes from the WHA resolution 73.1 [ PDF, 56 KB ].
-According to this resolution, the areas to explore include:
+The Independent Panel’s mandate derived from the WHA resolution 73.1 [ PDF, 56 KB ].
+According to this resolution, the areas to explore included:

 - The overall relevance and effectiveness of the international health response to the COVID-19 pandemic

 - The functioning of the International Health Regulations (2005) and the status of implementation of the relevant recommendations by previous IHR Review Committees